 SHOP NOW—free delivery anywhere in Australia

-Guy Pearce will return as Jack Irish to ABC1 in a new telemovie based on Dead Point.
-Dates to be announced.
+Guy Pearce returns to the screen as Jack Irish in a new feature based on Dead Point, Sunday 13 April 2014 on ABC1.

 ‘Another world-class crime novel from Peter Temple.’

 ‘Temple writes…with enough insight and passion to make the reader ask exactly where the boundary lies between genre fiction and serious literary fiction.’

 ‘Temple is as dark and mean, as cool and as mesmerising, as any James Ellroy or Elmore Leonard with whom you might kill the small or sad hours.‘

 ‘Temple’s work is spare, deeply ironic; his wit, like the local beer, as cold as a dental anaesthetic.’